Agnes Harrold

 Agnes Harrold (c.
 1831 – 7 July 1903) was a New Zealand hotel manager, foster parent, nurse and midwife.

+Biography

 She was born near Hudson Bay, Canada circa 1831.
 Born Agnes Grieve, she married near Hudson Bay, coming to Stewart Island in 1861 where she ran a hotel "The Travellers Rest" while her husband was at sea.
 In the small community of 2 to 300, she was the unofficial doctor.